StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

   time.sleep(300)
 ```

-<h6>The Collectdata function queries for get the system informations, files on the differents repetories, pack it on a password ZIP and send it to the C2.</h6>
+<h6>The Collectdata function queries for getting the system informations, files on the differents repertories, pack it on a password ZIP and send it to the C2.</h6>

 ```python
 def CollectData():